SimonPadbury/baselayer-3/_src/colors.md

 </tbody>
 </table>

-For the grays (neutral, cool gray and warm gray), as well as the brown, these required a uniform chroma override using an `!important` flag — they are not more vibrant in their mid-range shades.

 The shades `*-100` through `*-900` if used alone, _do not provide color_.
 But if you use them to supplement one of the other colors above, then the color class will provide the color, and the shade class will set the lightness level.

-Of course, there are no shades of black and white — use `*-gray` and shades for a grayscale.
+The grays require a uniform chroma override using an `!important` flag — grays are not more vibrant in their mid-range shades.

-Some colors (such as grays and browns) don’t require greater vibrancy in its mid-range shades.
-For this purpose Baselayer 3 has several low chroma variables that you can use.
+Other colors besides grays don’t require greater vibrancy in their mid-range shades — such as brown, warmgray and coolgray (available as “commented out” examples in Baselayer 4).
+For this purpose Baselayer has several low chroma variables that you can use.

 ```css
 * {